19hours/sg-statutes/Acts/Financial Advisers Act.md

 (B) his record of past performance or expertise,

-having regard to the nature of his duties as an appointed or provisional representative; or
+having regard to the nature of his duties as an appointed or provisional representative;

+[Act 35 of 2012 wef 18/03/2013]

-(iii) the Authority has reason to believe that he will not perform the type of financial advisory service for which he is appointed efficiently, honestly or fairly;
+(iii) the Authority has reason to believe that he has not performed, or will not perform, the type of financial advisory service for which he is appointed efficiently, honestly or fairly; or

+[Act 35 of 2012 wef 18/03/2013]

+(iv) the Authority has reason to believe that he has not acted in the best interests of the clients of his principal;

+[Act 35 of 2012 wef 18/03/2013]

 (i) the Authority has reason to believe that he may not be able to act in the best interests of the clients of his principal, having regard to his reputation, character, financial integrity and reliability;